Jardín del Arte Sullivan: Description

 The “Jardín del Arte Sullivan” is an outdoor art gallery which takes place every Sunday at Sullivan Park, behind the Monumento a la Madre (Monument to Mothers) in Colonia San Rafael.
 Each week, between 350 and 400 artists display and sell their works.

 Works displayed include paintings, sculptures, etchings and photography.
 The sizes of the works range from miniatures of five or ten cm to very large paintings measuring meters in height and width.
 There are a wide variety of techniques, styles and media presented at the Jardín.
 Paintings include inks, oils, watercolors, pastels on canvas, acrylic and paper.
 Paintings include those of children, landscapes, abstracts and nudes.
-Prices range from tree hundred pesos to 50,000, depending on the format and the artist.
+Prices range from three hundred pesos to 50,000, depending on the format and the artist.